bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 ![filter halftone luminance](images/scripting/filter-halftone-luminance.png)

 Well, this is not really a halftone picture here, but it clearly shows the expected shades of gray according to the luminance.
-The example picture is very dark.
-And actually our simple computation of the luminance is wrong as it does not take into account the "gamma compression" of RGB components.
+The example picture is very dark and needs some luminosity correction.

 ### Gamma correction

 Colors are typically encoded with 8 bits for each RGB component, i.e. in range 0 to 255, corresponding to the range 0.0 to 1.0 in HLSL.
-But because the human eye has a [non-linear perception of the light intensity](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/) emitted by the monitor, the values encoded in the RGB components do not grow linearly with the intensity, they follow a power law instead.
+But because the human eye has a [non-linear perception of the light intensity](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/) emitted by the monitor, usually the values encoded in RGB components do not grow linearly with the intensity, they follow a power law with an exponent called "gamma".
+This non-linearity of the RGB components can be a problem in a video filter if some computation is performed assuming components are encoded in a linear way.

+Actually, in the frame of an OBS filter, this is not always an issue.
+Some sources will provide linearized pixel data to the shaders, some others will provide gama-encoded data.
+As of version 26.1, several attempts were made to have consistently linearized colors available in shaders.
+As long as it is not fully implemented, to give the maximum flexibility, we will to let the user select if the source is gamma-encoded or not.
+As the filter of this tutorial is more artistic than exact, a user would just try different settings to get the best result.

 The power law for encoding and decoding uses typically an exponent _2.2_ or _1/2.2_.

-This non-linearity of the RGB components is of course an issue in a video filter if a computation is performed assuming they are encoded in a linear way.

-The two operations of [gamma correction](https://en.wikipedia.org/wiki/gamma_shift) are called first _gamma compression_, i.e. encoding of an RGB component proportional to the light intensity into a value to be displayed to a human eye, with an exponent lower than 1, and _gamma expansion_ with an exponent greater than 1.
+The two operations of [gamma correction](https://en.wikipedia.org/wiki/gamma_correction) are called first _gamma compression_, i.e. encoding of an RGB component proportional to the light intensity into a value to be displayed to a human eye, with an exponent lower than 1, and _gamma expansion_ with an exponent greater than 1.

 Let's call _gamma_ the exponent used for color decoding (greater than 1) with a value of _2.2_.
 We can use simplified formulas for gamma encoding: